NCC building class

 Useful information

-• We refer to the wall that separates the Class 1 (residential) building from other class 1 buildings as a “separating wall” in NCC.
-The wall separating class 1 from any other building class is referred to as “common wall” in NCC.
+• We refer to the wall that separates the Class 1 (residential) building from other Class 1 buildings as a “separating wall” in NCC.
+The wall separating Class 1 from any other building class is referred to as “common wall” in NCC.
 For all other building classes (commercial buildings), we refer to both above walls as “common walls” in NCC.

 • For an alteration to an existing building, if the volume of alteration doesn’t exceed 50% of the existing building, then only the new works must comply with the NCC energy efficiency provisions, and not the whole building.

-• Dwellings with concrete slab on ground, especially waffle pod slab, located in Climate Zone 6, can save greatly on glazing cost using VURB method.
+• Dwellings with concrete slab on ground, especially waffle pod slab, located in Climate Zone 6, can save greatly on glazing cost using the VURB method.

 • Skylights are a headache while undertaking a VURB method for compliance.
-Instead, its better to have larger windows, highlight windows or dormer windows [reference].
+Instead, it’s better to have larger windows, highlight windows or dormer windows [reference].

 NCC Class 1 Dwelling

-What is NCC Class 2 building?
+What is an NCC Class 2 building?

 common space is also classified as class 2.

-Example of NCC class 2 building
+Example of an NCC Class 2 building

 • Apartments, separate dwellings above a common space.